-Von Trier has a reputation for very grim, very dark visions — entirely justified in my experience — and Europa is no exception.
+Von Trier has a reputation for very grim, dark visions — entirely justified in my experience — and Europa lives up to it.
 This is a dark, strange, unsettling film, deliberately paced and bleakly mysterious.
 Although it does effectively achieve its themes and tonally recapture its era, the film doesn’t have a particularly enthralling story.
 Von Trier seems more interested in emotional impact than in story-telling, so anyone going into this looking for standard issue spy narrative is going to be disappointed.
 The filmmaking, however, is quite compelling; while the style is obtrusive, it’s also powerful.
 The stark black and white photography is occasionally invaded by splashes of color; the sets are quite stagey, even as they effectively sell the scenario; and von Trier achieves interesting effects with superimpositions and rear-screen projection.
-The eery visuals are accompanied by effective soundwork, especially the occasionally Bernard Herrmann-like score, and the deep, sonorous narration from Max von Sydow — second-person narration, I might add, which is creepy and appropriate to the story.
+The eery visuals are accompanied by effective soundwork, especially the occasionally Bernard Herrmann-like score, and the deep, sonorous narration from Max von Sydow — second-person narration that is creepy and appropriate to the story.

 The slow pace and obtrusive style are occasional barriers, and the acting — particularly the English-language acting — is largely unconvincing.
 But it’s an intriguing movie technically, and a unique window into a dark period of history.
 That said, Europa didn’t push any of my spy buttons, really.
 I expect fans of weird European cinema will like this far more than your average spy buff.